When to visit the vet?

 Therapy

-In severe or widespread cases, systemic antifungals may be required.
-These medications are administered orally and help fight the fungus throughout the body.
+In severe or widespread cases, systemic antifungals may be necessary.
+These medications are given oral and help fight the fungus throughout the body.
 Commonly used medications include griseofulvin, itraconazole, and terbinafine.

 Prognosis and follow-up care